angels montessori front photo

 SICKNESS GUIDELINES

-Children with a body temperature of 100.6 and higher must stay home or will be sent home from school to be monitored.
-It is important to monitor a child’s temperature to ensure that they are not at risk of developing a more serious illness or infection
+Children with a body temperature of 100.6°F or higher must stay home or will be sent home from school for monitoring.
+It is important to monitor a child's temperature to ensure they are not at risk of developing a more serious illness or infection.
+Your child should stay home if these guidelines are exceeded.

 HYGIENE